Pinterest: Copyrighted content

 Pinterest has a notification system that copyright holders can use to request that content be removed from the site.
-The Digital Millennium Copyright Act (DMCA) safe harbor status of Pinterest has been questioned given that it actively promotes its users to copy to Pinterest, for their perpetual use, any image on the Internet.
+Pinterest released a statement in March 2012 saying it believed it was protected by the Digital Millennium Copyright Act (DMCA)'s safe harbor provisions.
+The DMCA safe harbor status of Pinterest has been questioned given that it actively promotes its users to copy to Pinterest, for their perpetual use, any image on the Internet.
 Pinterest users cannot claim safe harbor status and as such are exposed to possible legal action for pinning copyright material.
 Pinterest allows users to transfer information; intellectual property rights come to play.

-A "nopin" HTML meta tag was released by Pinterest on 20 February 2012 to allow websites to opt out of their images being pinned.
-On 24 February 2012, Flickr implemented the code to allow users to opt out.
+A "nopin" HTML meta tag was released by Pinterest on February 20, 2012, to allow websites to opt out of their images being pinned.
+On February 24, 2012, Flickr implemented the code to allow users to opt out.

-Pinterest released a statement in March 2012 saying it believed it was protected by the DMCA's safe harbor provisions.

 In early May 2012, the site added automatic attribution of authors on images originating from Flickr, Behance, YouTube and Vimeo.
 Automatic attribution was also added for Pins from sites mirroring content on Flickr.
 At the same time, Flickr added a Pin shortcut to its share option menu to users who have not opted out of sharing their images.

 Content creators on sites such as iStock have expressed concern over their work being reused on Pinterest without permission.
 Getty Images said that it was aware of Pinterest's copyright issues and was in discussion with them.